oniani/frames/README.md

     -- Print out the average of all prices (notice the built-in sum function) print $ sum $ toBigDecimal $ columnByName "Value" mf
 ```

+## Contributions

+Contributions are encouraged!
+Fork the project and pull request.

 ## License